Flight Crew SOP

 1. Monthly PIREP Submission:

 • Pilots are required to submit at least one (1) Pilot Report (PIREP) per month.
 The submission must be made using the smartCARS flight logging and monitoring software provided by United Virtual.
-If unable to comply, pilots may submit a manual PIREP through the Crew Center website, with a link from an approved source (VATSIM, ProjectFLY, etc.) to verify the flight's completion.
+If unable to comply due to smartCARS failure, pilots may submit a manual PIREP through the Crew Center website, with a link from an approved source (VATSIM, ProjectFLY, etc.) to verify the flight's completion.

 2. Responsibility for Compliance: